 The LENS of youth!
 How we see the world through the lens of a child does not necessarily require a lot.
 But what it does entail is conscious adults understanding it is simple tools; an ear, and continual outlets, provided for the youth in order to share their ideas and stories.

 Building youth leaders, really just takes adults listening, while providing the space for youth voice.
 Youth blossom with their families, peers and communities!
-Their voice is so very important, and when we listen and provide them continual growth and leadership to share, a brighter future will shine.
+Their voice is so very important, and when we listen and provide them growth and leadership opportunities to share, a brighter future will shine.

 As adults if we look at the world with a trauma-focused lens, we start to see where cycles of leadership and voice have broken down and the areas ‘in need,’ to rebuild from a youth LENS.